Other aspects and related questions

 The Agency expects contractors to have similar techniques and organisation - in particular qualified Project Controllers - to meet the project control requirements both in-house, and for the work subcontracted to other companies.

-Most of the ESA contracts contain a Penalty Clause (Clause 28 of General Clauses and Conditions), which is normally replaced by appropriate Delivery Incentive Provisions for contracts for major projects.
+The ESA contracts may contain a Penalty Clause (Clause 7 of the General Clauses and Conditions), or Delivery Incentive Provisions for contracts related to major projects.